 My webmaster’s sister, Jocelyn, gave me this recipe last summer.
-The first time I made it, I was not impressed.
-Hmpffff, Jocelyn’s pictures depicted her bread as lovely and tasty.
-Hmpffff.
-So I tried the recipe again.
-It was wonderful!
-A no-knead bread, that makes TWO loaves, with VERY little mess.
-WOWZACOWZA!
+A no-knead bread, that makes TWO loaves, with VERY little mess—WOWZACOWZA!
 I added a little sprinkle of salt, cornmeal, and extra rosemary to the crust before baking which, I think, sends it over the top.
-Remember, no-knead breads don’t rise as much as regular bread but rise a bit more than a foccacia.
-You’re going to love this…!
+Remember, no-knead breads don’t rise as much as regular bread—just a bit more than a focaccia—but I know you’re going to love this!

 Rustic Rosemary Bread